 Q. Which supporting organizations are part of the Frontier Set?

-A: Over a dozen organizations provide support to and engage the Frontier Set.
+A: The following organizations provide support to and engage the Frontier Set.
 These partners contribute through data collection and analysis, evaluation, policy and advocacy, mentoring and coaching, and packaging and sharing of insights and lessons learned.
 Supporting organizations include:

 - American Association of State Colleges and Universities (AASCU)